isc-projects/bind9/doc/arm/reference.rst

 :any:`max-zone-ttl`
    See the description of :any:`max-zone-ttl` in :namedconf:ref:`options`.
-   The use of this option in :any:`zone` blocks is deprecated and will be rendered nonoperational in a future release.
+   The use of this option in :any:`zone` blocks is deprecated and will be rendered non-operational in a future release.

 .. _dynamic_update_policies: